Scientific Sessions

 Matthew Kim — University of Florida Levin College of Law

-Discussant, Julio Trecenti (ABJ / USP)
+Discussant, Julio Trecenti (Insper/CEOE)

 • 3.
 Prosecutorial Independence: A Case Study of the Head of Brazil's Public Prosecutor's Office (PGR)